 - Use Python as the runtime for the function, and name the function

-- Enter the following script into the Function code editing area:
+- Enter the following script in the Code Source editing area:

 To stop your notebooks with a Lambda function, follow the same steps, use the following script, and name the function